x4dr/Fen/endworld/descriptions/physicalskills.md

 ### Throwing

-Covers aimed projection of physical objects with force—distance, accuracy, and impact depend on both strength and technique.
+Covers aimed projection of physical objects with force-distance, accuracy, and impact depend on both strength and technique.

 ### Survival